 - pinch salt, optional

-In a small slow cooker add cashews and cooking water.
+In a small 1 1/2 to 2 quart slow cooker add cashews and cooking water.
 Cook 8 to 9 hours on low or 3 to 4 hours on high.
-Alternatively you can cook them on the stove in a small saucepan for about 20 minutes.
+Alternatively you can cook them on the stove in a small saucepan for about 20 minutes over medium heat.

-I find that the water gets a little icky so I like to drain the cashews and add fresh water.
+I find that the water gets a little murky, so I like to drain the cashews and add fresh water to blend into the creamer.
 Once you drain the water, add the cashews, 1 1/2 cup water for blending, sugar and spices.
 Blend until creamy smooth.
 Add more water if you’d like a thinner creamer – 1 1/2 cup of water makes it thick and it will thicken up more once you put it in the fridge.
 (Or you could use 1 cup of water first, pull out some of the thick creamer for a pie or ice cream topping – then add the rest for your coffee creamer!)

 Store in the fridge for up to 7 days.
 I’m experimenting with freezing some too.
 I’ll let you know how it turns out!